JetBrains/Exposed/docs/BREAKING_CHANGES.md

 # Breaking Changes

+## 0.47.0

+The function `SchemaUtils.checkExcessiveIndices` used to check both excessive indices and excessive foreign key constraints.
+It now has a different behaviour and deals with excessive indices only.
+A new function, `SchemaUtils.checkExcessiveForeignKeyConstraints`, deals with excessive foreign key constraints.

 ## 0.46.0

 * When an Exposed table object is created with a keyword identifier (a table or column name) it now retains the exact case used before being automatically quoted in generated SQL.